jeremymreed/wallsd/README.md

 # busctl examples:
 Some example usages of busctl to interact with this daemon.

-1. Get the settings for all outputs:
+1. `GetOutputsSettings`: Get the settings for all outputs:
 `busctl --user call com.thetechforest.WallsD /com/thetechforest/WallsD com.thetechforest.WallsD GetOutputsSettings`

 Response